 Women were not always without background influence, however.
 Soon after the Society’s foundation in 1710, one of its main activities was subscribing to buy the latest books, then a very expensive item.
 A letter from an early member suggests including ‘the Ladies’ in this subscription scheme.
-In 1730, a generous donation of books by a lady, Mrs Mary Deacon of Peterborough, was recorded.
+In 1730, a generous donation of books by Mary Deacon of Peterborough, was recorded.
 By 1733, the Society’s founder, Spalding lawyer Maurice Johnson, had plans to include ‘female members’ as he wrote to his friend and fellow-member William Stukeley.
 Though this, like others of Johnson’s ambitious plans, came to nothing, the ladies were invited to the Society’s annual anniversary concert, where wine, tea and coffee were offered to them.
 His wife and daughters assisted with the Society’s collections and with creating illustrations for the minute books.

 The more open social atmosphere of England after the Napoleonic Wars influenced the Society; in 1814 its new rules officially allowed lady members, though they were not to vote on Society matters.
 This was not to last, and the Victorian Society, reacting against the efforts of the Suffragettes, decided to exclude women again, though they could attend on special occasions as members’ guests.
 In 1909 they outnumbered the men at a lecture on the French Napoleonic prisoners of war at Norman Cross.